GoogleCloudPlatform/compute-image-tools/docs/daisy-workflow-config-spec.md

 but the parent workflow is working in Project "bar".
 The subworkflow's Project will be overwritten so that subworkflow is also running in "bar", the same as the parent.
 The fields that get modified by the parent:

 * Project (copied from parent)
 * Zone (copied from parent)
 * GCSPath (changed to a subdirectory in parent's GCSPath)
 * OAuthPath (not used, parent workflow's credentials will be used)
 * Vars (Vars can be passed in via the SubWorkflow step type Vars field)

+The SubWorkflow step type works similarly to the IncludeWorkflow step type, except that resources (disks, instances, and images) are not shared between the parent workflow and the subworkflow.

 SubWorkflow step type fields: